Fast strategies in biased Maker--Breaker games: Proof of Theorem

+moves to create a clique.
+Note that in any of his moves, Breaker can enlarge his clique by more than stated number of vertices.
+Consequently, the number of rounds will decrease.
+In any case, the number of vertices touched by any of the players is upper bounded by

-moves to achieve this and at most vertices are touched so far, knowing that $b=o(n)$.
+knowing that $b=o(n)$.
 When it is no longer possible for Breaker to add new vertices, isolated in Maker's graph, to his clique, Maker needs at least one move to connect each vertex $w\in V(C)$ to some vertex $v\in V(K_n)\setminus V(C)$, which has degree at least one in Maker's graph.
-When this happens, $d_M(v)=d_M(v)+1$.
+When this happens, $d_M(v)$ increases by one.
 Maker has to claim at least $\frac b2$ edges to touch all vertices in Breaker's clique.
 In the smallest graph that contains a perfect matching all vertices have degree one.
 The double number of extra edges that Maker claims is thus $\sum_{v\in V(K_n)}(d_M(v)-1)\geq \frac b2$, by the aforementioned analysis.
 The number of extra edges Maker has claimed in this game is thus $\frac{\sum_{v\in V(K_n)}(d_M(v)-1)}2\geq \frac b4$.